pearcej/pearcej.github.io/csc493/r0-project.md

 awards stipends to students who successfully complete a free software or open-source coding project during a summer.
 Google it.
 - Develop the next amazing web application that will make you and your Project Director a billion dollars.
 Ha, ha!
 Well, why not?

+---
+### Deadlines:
+- Before next class: Draft README submitted to Github repo.
+- By due date: Two or more commits of the README Project Concept Proposal.